apple1417/bl-sdk-mods/EnemyLevelRandomizer/Readme.md

 ## Changelog

+### Enemy Level Randomizer v1.3
+Updated to use some of the new features from SDK version 0.7.8.
+Most notably, the enabled state is now saved over game launches.

 ### Enemy Level Randomizer v1.2
 Fixed issues with level clamping that could cause enemies to keep their original level if their randomized one went below 0 or above 255.
 Removed the level 255 maximum.